azuredevcollege/trainingdays/day4/challenges/01-challenge-boards.md

 git checkout issueprdemo
 ```

-Change the text in the _README.md_ file and commit an push your changes:
+Change the text in the _README.md_ file and commit and push your changes:

 ```
 git add .